mymindishazel/marv-docs/faq.md

 ### 1. Help!
 Marv drank a red bull and is playing music really quickly!
 Don't worry!
 All you have to do is type `-fix it` and Marv will play music at normal speed again.

+### 2. Umm, Marv just randomly stopped playing music just for me.
+Try disconnecting from your voice channel and reconnecting.
+Discord currently has a bug where you will stop receiving audio for the bot if it leaves a voice channel in a different server.

 ### 2. Marv keeps pausing and playing/stuttering.
 First, try changing your server region.
 If that does not fix it, please contact someone in the support channel.